gem5/gem5-resources/src/x86-gapbs-ubuntu-22.04/README.md

 2. Obtain the X86 Ubuntu disk image by running `get-disk-img.sh` in the qemu_files directory.

-3. Generate a new pair of ssh keys and modify `X86_64-hpc.json` and/or  `cloud.txt` to match.
+3. Generate a new pair of ssh keys and modify `X86_64-hpc.json` and `cloud.txt` to match.
 4. Create `cloud.img` with `make-cloud-img.sh`.
 5. Launch a QEMU instance with `qemu-launch.sh`.
 6. Run Packer with `./packer build x86_64-hpc.json`.